 Before landing in Jinghong, I had never heard of this place before and I knew nothing about it.
 I usually do fairly in depth research before visiting new places, but for a variety of reasons that didn’t happen in Xishuangbanna and I actually think this time I was the better for it.
 I allowed myself the opportunity to learn about the region organically, to let Xishuangbanna reveal herself to me slowly and methodically.
 Each time I noticed something new it felt like a discovery, there was a rush of excitement and wonder.
 That has been fairly rare in the travel experience for me lately, to have those moments of complete and total surprise and it further fed my own desire to get out and see more of this remarkable part of China.

 I spent a lot of time on social media comparing Banna to Thailand, and looking back at that now I don’t think it was quite fair.
 Yes, absolutely everything about the region reminded me in every conceivable way of Thailand, but there’s one important thing to consider – it’s not Thailand.
 This is a very unique part of not only China but of the world with its own distinct culture, traditions and lifestyle.
+China landscapes and temples in China vary widely, something important to keep in mind.
 I ignored that at first by simply labeling them as a cross-cultural phenomenon, but thankfully I realized my mistake in time to learn more about the area and people who live there.

 Several ethnic minorities call the region home, but the one I saw the most of were the Dai people.
 The name comes from the word Tai and, yes, they are very closely related to both the Lao and Thai people.
 At one point in their history they were nomadic, which is why the culture of the Golden Triangle today can’t really be isolated by national boundaries, but by a broader geography instead.
 These clues to cultural identity for me were actually best seen in the local Buddhist temples.
 The style and shear number of them again mirror what one finds in other areas of Southeast Asia, and the Dai people have added their own customs to the practice of Theravada Buddhism.
 Extremely large gongs and bells form the cornerstone of many folk dances and music, common during festivals like Songkran.
 It was really their history and traditions that taught me the most during my time in Banna, whether at a night market stall or walking through mist covered tea plantations set amongst the rolling hills.